 Another loop and another conditional exit which might still fail after some execution costs have occurred.
 There is a common behavioral pattern to all of these write related methods.

 It is wonderful when out pops a short list of hotspots but what is even more wonderful is when the call tree that is created by the profiling agent only ever includes hotspot methods.

-Note: Because of the hotspot adaptive mechanism it can be the case that a callee method can be promoted to a hotspot before its caller and hence appear as a distinct branch in the tree without a caller
+Because of the hotspot adaptive mechanism, it can be the case that a callee method can be promoted to a hotspot before its caller and hence appear as a distinct branch of the tree without a caller.

 You might have noticed a scattering of

 awaitUntil calls in the call tree.
-These leaf nodes will be treated differently in a follow-up article questioning hotspot analysis of asynchronous scheduling call sites.
+These leaf nodes will be treated differently in a follow-up article, questioning the hotspot analysis of asynchronous scheduling call sites.